Ebrahim-Ramadan/vite-pwa-chatjj/README.md

 - Launch the Ollama chatting endpoint using your terminal or command prompt.
 The service will read the `OLLAMA_ORIGINS` variable and configure cross-origin requests accordingly.
 - Ensure that you have properly started the service as per the Ollama documentation.
+- Once Ollama is running locally, return to [https://chat-jj.vercel.app](https://chat-jj.vercel.app) to start chatting!

 ## Testing (IMPORTANT)

-- You <b>HAVE TO</b> set the `OLLAMA_ORIGINS` variable when the ollama service is not running, although if it is, stopp the service, set the env var, then start the service again.
+- You **HAVE TO** set the `OLLAMA_ORIGINS` variable when the ollama service is not running.
+If it is running, stop the service, set the env var, then start the service again.
 - If any issues arise, open a new one [here](https://github.com/Ebrahim-Ramadan/vite-pwa-chatjj), It is open sourced btw, or reach me at `ramadanebrahim791@gmail.com`.

 ## Troubleshooting(dev)